qijianpeng/awesome-edge-computing/README.md

   computing, communication, and storage resources in edge computing, and provides basic task scheduling algorithms to support the simulation of edge computing scenarios.

+- [ECHOES](https://github.com/TadavomnisT/ECHOES): ECHOES stands for "Edge and Cloud Hybrid Optimization Environment Simulator", which is a free and open-source tool to simulate an Edge/Cloud-Hybrid network topology, in order to optimise and test methods for offloading Tasks from user's device to edge-server or cloud-server.

 - [ECSNeT++](https://github.com/sedgecloud/ECSNeTpp): ECSNeT++ is a simulation
   toolkit for simulating the execution of Distributed Stream Processing